airborne-commando/one-time-pad-truly-random/README.md

 - Brute Force
 - Manual intervention

+With a scrambled ciphertext however this will take forever to solve.

 With the brute force tool you'll need to install the following:

     pip3 install transformers torch